- Introduction

 Data can be shared anytime!
 Some disciplines share data almost immediately.
 Others tend to do it alongside a publication.
 Some funders suggest specific timelines for sharing data usually tied to publications, project end dates, or norms within your discipline.

 Your journal may stipulate a timeframe for data sharing as a condition for publication.
-Surrey’s own policy (PDF) requires sharing data that underpins publication within 12 months (or sooner if required by funders).
+Surrey’s own Research Data Management Procedure (PDF) requires sharing data that underpins publication within 12 months (or sooner if required by funders).

 If you don’t have a funder or your funder doesn’t specify a timeline, then follow Surrey’s policy.
 Exceptions to funder expectations and Surrey’s policy should be outlined and justified in the project’s data management plan.

-We recommend the following best practices when sharing your data to make it easier to find and use.
-Of course, your data should be well organised, labelled, and accompanied by sufficient documentation.
+We recommend the following best practices when sharing your data to make it easier to find and reuse.
+Of course, your data should be well organised, labelled, and accompanied by sufficient documentation so that others can understand and reuse it.
 In addition:

 - Create a README file for shared data